 - Licensing and certification management

-- Notifications: online monthly status reports, injury reports, notifiable incident or occurrence reports, and seismic reports.
+- Notifications: online monthly status reports, injury reports, notifiable incident or occurrence reports.

 SRS is also used to store summaries of mining incident reports and mining fatalities, and mines safety bulletins and significant incident reports.
 All of these are publicly available to raise industry awareness of safety issues.